Home > Hardware > Architectural Hardware for Façades, Doors & Windows Trends and Challenges

 Functionality is, of course, the most critical aspect of hardware selection on a case-to-case basis, says Ar.
 Gupta.
 Another criterion is assessing the life cycle cost of the building and the short-term cost benefit of using a cheaper product.
 Furthermore, usability, both for the end user and the installation, is also essential.
 Finally, the visible element of the hardware is chosen based on contemporary or classic aesthetics.
 Factors like material, sleekness and finish quality are critical as they help enhance the space and gain character and are used to create a cohesive design scheme.

 Ar.
-Khan lists the following as the most important aspects which cannot be ignored while choosing the architectural hardware:
+Khan lists the following as the most important aspects which cannot be ignored when choosing architectural hardware:

 There are many other aspects to be considered while choosing hardware for doors, windows and façades, which are mentioned below by Ar.
 Sivasankar.